 As regards freedom from infection with Mycobacterium tuberculosis complex, infection with Brucella abortus, B. melitensis and B. suis and enzootic bovine leukosis, the criteria thereof are laid down in Commission Delegated Regulation (EU) 2020/689.
 It is therefore necessary to change the references for freedom in Annex XIV to Regulation (EU) No 142/2011 accordingly.

+Following the revision of condition for imports of bees by-products set out in Chapter IX of Annex XIII and a new model of certificate for bees by-products in Chapter 13 of Annex XV, row 10 of Table 2 in Annex XIV, Chapter II should be amended accordingly.

 Annex XIV, Chapter II, Section 2 refers to the wording: ‘premises or facilities’ for which no definition has been laid down.
 It is necessary to clarify by aligning with the wording: ‘establishment’ or ‘plants’ defined in Article 3(13) of Regulation (EC) No 1069/2009.
 In addition, a reference to OIE should be replaced by a reference to WOAH.